LLNL/axom/src/docs/sphinx/dev_guide/gitflow_branching.rst

 with a new version number.
 Finally, master is merged back into develop since it may have changed since the release was initiated.

+The basic mechanics for generating a new release of the master branch for the Axom project are described in :ref:`release-label`.

 .. important:: **No new features are added to a release branch.
 Only bug fixes,
                documentation, and other release-oriented changes go into a release branch.**